adityaramesh/ndmath/overview.md

 	// Unroll and tile the resulting loop nest: d = (a * b + c).unroll<1, 4>().tile<0, 8>();
 	// GPU gridification using 128 threads per block (once CUDA supports
-	// host-side C++14).
+	// C++14).
 	d = (a * b + c).gridify<128, 128>();

-	/*
-	** Note: arbitrary expressions written using this library can be ** gridified, including those that perform reductions, broadcasting, or ** use advanced indexing techniques.
-This allows the user to generate ** specialized CUDA kernels optimized for performing the tasks at hand.
-	** Unrolling, tiling, and permutation can be applied to loops _within_ ** the CUDA kernel, and grid searches can be performed automatically ** over these parameters to select the kernel with the best speedup.
+Once `gridify` works, it can be applied to arbitrary expressions written using ndmath, including those that perform reductions, broadcasting, or use advanced indexing techniques.
+This allows the user to generate specialized CUDA kernels optimized for performing the tasks at hand.
+Unrolling, tiling, and permutation can be applied to the inner loops executed _within_ the CUDA kernel, and grid searches can be performed automatically over these parameters to select the kernel yielding the best speedup.
-	*/